-Reporting Crimes And Other Emergencies
+Reporting Crimes and Other Emergencies

 In order to facilitate a comprehensive and accurate annual report and to aid in providing timely warnings notices to the community, all students, faculty, staff, and guests of York College are encouraged to report emergencies, criminal activity, and suspicious persons in an accurate and timely manner to the Campus Police office at 717.815.1314 or the appropriate local police department by calling 911.